holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 <br>

-The crop rotation component allows to easily set the crop grown in a specific year and automatically sets the rotation based on the number of crops chosen.
+The crop rotation component allows one to easily set the crop grown in a specific year and automatically sets the rotation based on the number of crops chosen.

 <br>
 <p align="center">